jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 author_profile: true
 ---
 * SIAM UQ, minisymposium on measure flows for inverse problems and machine learning.
-“Invariant Measures for Data-Driven Dynam- ical System Identification.” (upcoming March 2026)
+“Invariant Measures for Data-Driven Dynamical System Identification.” (upcoming March 2026)

 * Yale University, Lu Group.
-“Measure Transport for Modeling Dy- namical Systems: Data-Driven System Identification and State Recon- struction.”
+“Measure Transport for Modeling Dynamical Systems: Data-Driven System Identification and State Reconstruction.”
 (December 2025)

 * Yale University, Krishnaswamy Lab.
-“Measure Transport for Model- ing Dynamical Systems: System Identification and State Reconstruc- tion.”
+“Measure Transport for Modeling Dynamical Systems: System Identification and State Reconstruction.”
 (December 2025)

-* SIAM NNP, minisymposium on modeling and computation of trans- port problems.
-“Invariant Measures for Data-Driven Dynamical Sys- tem Identification.”
+* SIAM NNP, minisymposium on modeling and computation of transport problems.
+“Invariant Measures for Data-Driven Dynamical System Identification.”
 (November 2025)

 * Interdisciplinary Scientific Computing Laboratory Seminar (remote).
 “Measure Transport Techniques for Modeling Dynamical Systems:
 Data-Driven System Identification and State Reconstruction.”
 (September 2025)

 * UCSD Mathematics of Information, Data, and Signals Seminar.
-“Mea- sure Transport Techniques for Modeling Dynamical Systems: Data- Driven System Identification and Attractor Reconstruction.”
+“Measure Transport Techniques for Modeling Dynamical Systems: Data-Driven System Identification and Attractor Reconstruction.”
 (May 2025)

-* SIAM Conference on Applications of Dynamical Systems, minisympo- sium on learning with dynamical systems and their observable statis- tics.
-“Invariant Measures for Data-Driven Dynamical System Identi- fication.”
+* SIAM Conference on Applications of Dynamical Systems, minisymposium on learning with dynamical systems and their observable statis- tics.
+“Invariant Measures for Data-Driven Dynamical System Identification.”
 (May 2025)

 * Oberwolfach workshop on Computational Multiscale Methods.
 “Invariant Measures for Data-Driven Dynamical System Identification.”
 (April 2025)

 * SIAM Conference on Computational Science and Engineering, minisymposium on stable prediction of dynamical systems.
-“Invariant measures in time-delay coordinates for unique dynamical system iden- tification.”
+“Invariant measures in time-delay coordinates for unique dynamical system identification.”
 (April 2025)

 * SIAM Conference on the Mathematics of Data Science, minisymposium on fast and scalable Bayesian inference.
 “Measure-Theoretic